mscastillo/NG2B/NG2B.md

 qstat -q # lists available queues
 ```

-To kill a job use `qdel`.
+You can kill any job by using `qdel`.
 To kill an arrays of jobs, you will need to kill each subjob in the array one by one.
 Consider the use of a loop to perform this task.

 ```bash
 qstat -a